-Bruschetta is a delightful appetizer to serve for a casual weeknight dinner, or as an appetizer at parties because you can eat it with one hand, while in conversation.
-Traditional Bruschetta is topped with fresh tomatoes, garlic, herbs and a drizzle of olive oil, but sometimes it’s fun to change it up.
-Some of the flavors that are reminiscent of the fall and winter seasons are roasted squash, radicchio and creamy chickpeas, all delightful ingredients, especially presented on top of a toasty piece of rustic bread.
+Bruschetta is a delightful appetizer to serve for a casual weeknight dinner, or as an appetizer at gatherings because you can eat it with one hand, while in conversation.
+Traditional bruschetta is topped with fresh tomatoes, garlic, herbs and a drizzle of olive oil, but sometimes it’s fun to change it up for the season.
+Some of flavors that are reminiscent of the fall are roasted squash, radicchio and creamy chickpeas, all delightful ingredients, especially presented on top of a toasty piece of rustic bread.

-Bruschetta is a healthier option compared to many appetizers and it’s vegetarian, which is a nice start to any meal.
-This recipe is not difficult to make because you prepare the toppings ahead of time and layer them on a crostini at the last minute.
+Bruschetta is a healthier option compared to many appetizers and it’s vegetarian, which makes it a nice start to a light meal, or a meal all in itself.
+This recipe is not difficult to make because you prepare the toppings ahead of time, and layer them on a crostini at the last minute.
 Roasting squash and searing radicchio in a hot pan, along with a quick puree of garbanzos is the extent of preparation.

-These Bruschetta may not look like comfort food, but they certainly taste like it – super creamy with a little sweetness from the cooked vegetables.
-I like to add a fresh sprinkling of herbs on top for a bit of green, it just looks and tastes better.
-This recipe is definitely one you can mix-it-up and get as creative as you want – perhaps add some pomegranate seeds at Christmas for a pop of additional color.
+These bruschetta may not look like comfort food, but they certainly taste like it because of the super creamy consistency, and the sweetness from the cooked vegetables.
+I like to add a sprinkling of fresh herbs on top for a bit of green and herbaceous flavor.
+This recipe is definitely one you can change-up and get as creative as you want, perhaps add some pomegranate seeds at holiday time for a pop of additional color.

 2 cups butternut squash, diced